-Exploratory meta-regression of multiple study-level characteristics were conducted (Appendix C1) and results consistently demonstrated no ability of any variable or group of variables to predict the magnitude of the intervention effect for prevention trials.
+Exploratory meta-regression of multiple study-level characteristics were conducted (Appendix C1) and results consistently demonstrated that no variable or group of variables predicted the magnitude of the intervention effect for prevention trials.
 Results were similar with stratified analyses (Appendix C2).
-That is, results from trials conducted in the United States were similar to those conducted in Europe; trials that employed face-to-face counseling had similar findings as those that did not; and prevention only trials had similar results as combined trials.
-The only exceptions were the unexpected finding that trials that used a single mode of delivering the intervention were more likely to report less smoking initiation than trials that employed multiple methods and that trials with fewer contacts with the participant (e.g., visits, telephone calls, mailings) were more likely to demonstrate an intervention effect than did trials with more contacts).
+That is, results from trials conducted in the United States were similar to those conducted in Europe; trials employing face-to-face counseling had similar findings as those that did not; and prevention only trials had similar results as trials that combined prevention and cessation interventions.
+The only exceptions were the unexpected findings that trials that used a single mode of delivering the intervention were more likely to report less smoking initiation than trials that employed multiple methods and that trials with fewer contacts with the participant (e.g., visits, telephone calls, mailings) were more likely to demonstrate an intervention effect than did trials with more contacts.
 However, the meta-regression was limited by few studies and the significance of these findings are unclear.